Ne0re0/Notes/README.md

 ```
 then search suspect SUID in GTFOBINS

+### SOME OF THE SUID MAY BE VULNERABLE : BE CAREFUL

 ### KNOWN EXPLOIT :
 looking for the exploit in exploit-db.com or google ...